Virtual-Coffee/VC-Community-Docs/docs/README.md

   - **[Add a Coffee Table Group](./procedures/new-coffee-table-group/add-coffee-table-group.md)**: Steps for adding a new Coffee Table Group after receiving an application
 - **[Documentation Team](./community-roles/team-leads-and-coordinators.md#documentation-team-lead)**
   - **Lead**: Ayu

-## How to Use This Repo

-This repo is meant to help facilitate communication and coordination for Virtual Coffee Contributors.

-1. **Explore**: Browse through the different folders to find areas of interest.
-2. **Learn**: Each section contains documentation on how we approach different aspects of community building.
-3. **Adapt**: Feel free to use these resources according to our license as inspiration or templates for your own community initiatives.
-4. **Contribute**: If you have suggestions or improvements, please see our [Contributing Guide](https://github.com/Virtual-Coffee/VC-Community-Docs/blob/main/CONTRIBUTING.md).

-## Community Building Insights

-Throughout this repository, you'll find insights into:

-- Creating welcoming spaces for developers of all levels
-- Organizing and managing regular community events
-- Creating leadership and volunteer opportunities
-- Maintaining community documentation
-- Balancing growth with community intimacy

 ## Get Involved with Virtual Coffee